 extra normal wall clocks

-from normal design, these extra plain faces have a little surprise. just enough to make you smile at time as it passes by. you can purchase here, only ¥15,000. by kl
+from normal design, these extra plain faces have a little surprise. just enough to make you smile at time as it passes by. you can purchase here, only ¥15,000. by kt

 Ryan McGinley & Tilda Swinton, who directs whom?

-ryan mcginley films for pringle of scotland. is his style changing as production budgets change, or just time and evolution? either way i think looks gorgeous. but i must admit, i am easily seduced by the colors. other credits include creative dir= neville wakefield, sound design= eric nagy, music= dogee mountain (interlude). the texture of the music is imperative to the full experience of these landscapes, even the clothes for that matter. but the recitations…. meh. by kl
+ryan mcginley films for pringle of scotland. is his style changing as production budgets change, or just time and evolution? either way i think it looks gorgeous; but i must admit, i am easily seduced by the colors. other credits include creative director neville wakefield, sound design by eric nagy, music by dogee mountain (interlude). the texture of the music is imperative to the full experience of these landscapes, even the clothes for that matter. but the recitations…meh. by kl